h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  **What if there are a large number of columns?**

+  GBM models are best for datasets with a large number of columns (several thousand or more).
 DRF models are best for datasets with fewer than a few thousand columns.

 -  **What if there are a large number of categorical factor levels?**